Hiroshima 2B

 Links:

-Capt (Dr) David Hinder (Aussie) article relects on his experience at Niihama after the Atom bomb was dropped.
+Capt (Dr) David Hinder (Australian) - reflects on his experience at Niihama after the atom bomb was dropped

 Journals of Victor Johannes Maria Vermin; External Link